 Children Born Overseas

-To transmit citizenship to your child, you must show that you meet the basic physical presence transmission requirements for your particular situation.
-There are different transmission requirements depending upon the U.S. parent’s gender and marital status.
+To transmit U.S. citizenship to your child, you must show that you meet the basic physical presence transmission requirements for your particular situation.
+By law, there are different transmission requirements depending upon the U.S. parent’s gender and marital status.
 Following is a brief description of the transmission requirements for each situation, and additional detailed information about citizenship matters is also available from the Department of State's Citizenship and Nationality webpage.

-Birth to a U.S. Citizen Parent married to Alien Parent and Birth to an unmarried U.S. Citizen Father
+Birth to a U.S. Citizen Parent Married to Alien Parent, or Birth to an Unmarried U.S. Citizen Father

 A U.S. citizen parent may transmit citizenship if s/he has been physically present in the United States for a certain amount of time prior to the child’s birth.
-For children born on or after November 14, 1986, the citizen parent must prove that s/he was physically present in the U.S. for five years, two of which were after age 14.
+For children born on or after November 14, 1986, the citizen parent must prove that s/he was physically present in the U.S. for 5 years, 2 of which were after age 14.
 It is important to recognize that the burden of proof is on the applicant.
-Physical presence may be proven by presenting a combination of records such as school transcripts, old and current passports, etc., to show that the physical presence requirement has been met.
-Click here for instructions.
+Physical presence may be proven by presenting a combination of records such as school transcripts, social security statements, old and current passports, etc., to show that the physical presence requirement has been met.

 Birth to Two U.S. Citizen Parents

-A child born to two U.S. citizen parents abroad acquires citizenship at birth, so long as either parent has a residence in the United States or its possessions sometime before the birth.
-There is no specifically required length of physical presence.
-Click here for instructions.
+A child born to two U.S. citizen parents abroad acquires citizenship at birth, so long as either parent had a residence in the United States or its possessions sometime before the child’s birth.
+There is no specific length of physical presence required.

 Birth to Unmarried U.S. Citizen Mother